-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Sustainable production and consumption; Public health threats; Better management of natural resources; Social inclusion, demography and migration; Fighting global poverty.
-Biodiversity 2020: A strategy for England's wildlife and ecosystem services National Strategy 2011 Forms part of the UK's Post-2010 Biodiversity Framework by setting out England's contribution towards the UK's commitments under the United Nations Convention of Biological Diversity.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Biodiversity 2020: A strategy for England's wildlife and ecosystem services National Strategy 2011 Forms part of the UK's Post-2010 Biodiversity Framework by setting out England's contribution towards the UK's commitments under the United Nations Convention of Biological Diversity.
 Sets out to halt overall biodiversity loss, support healthy well-functioning ecosystems and establish coherent ecological networks, with more and better places for nature for the benefit of wildlife and people.
 Biodiversity The NDP should take account of the provisions of the strategy, making the most of opportunities to enhance wildlife habitats or restore degraded ecosystems in the process.
-National Planning Policy Framework (NPPF) National planning policy.
+National Planning Policy Framework (NPPF) National Planning Policy.
 2012 Consolidates the suite of PPG/PPS into one succinct planning policy document.
-AirBiodiversityClimate factorsCultural heritage and the landscape The NDP should take into account the relevant policies set within the NPPF.
+Offers up-to-date, electronic guidance on every aspect of planning from air quality and design to land stability and rural housing.
+Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water The guidance contained within the section on Neighbourhood Planning should be borne in mind during the preparation of the NDP.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Flora and faunaMaterial assetsPopulation and human healthSoilWater Planning Practice Guidance Government Guidance 2014 Provides guidance to local planning authorities and others on the operation of the planning system.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The NDP should take into account the planning guidance provided within these documents.
-Presubmission Herefordshire Core Strategy 2011-2031 Development Plan Document (DPD) 2014 Sets out the vision, objectives and policies for the Herefordshire Local Plan (Core Strategy), which will guide development across the county up to 2031.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Planning Practice Guidance Government Guidance 2014 Provides guidance to local planning authorities and others on the operation of the planning system.
+Aims to make the planning system less complex, more accessible and able to promote growth within the ethos of sustainable development.
+The presumption is in favour of sustainable development.
+Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water The NPD must be progrowth and facilitate the provision and development of sustainable development.
+Herefordshire Pre Submission Core Strategy 2011-2031 Development Plan Document (DPD) 2013 Sets out the vision, objectives and policies for the Herefordshire Local Plan (Core Strategy), which will guide development across the county up to 2031.
 Outlines the emerging suite of countywide planning policies relating to housing, economic development and the environment, which the NDP will need to be in conformity with where relevant.
-The Pre-submission Core Strategy includes a range of objectives, five of which directly relate to rural areas: Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The NDP should take account of relevant policies set within in the Core Strategy.
-Where necessary, the NDP should provide services, facilities and employment opportunities that are accessible to both local and neighbouring communities.
-The Core Strategy
+Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water The NDP should take account of relevant policies set within the Core Strategy.
+Where necessary, the NDP should provide services, facilities and employment opportunities that are